-The University is exposed to liquidity risk if it does not maintain sufficient liquidity to manage its obligations associated with its derivative financial instruments, the funding of calls from private market funds and the annual LTCAP distribution for spending.
+The University is exposed to liquidity risk if it does not maintain sufficient liquidity to manage its obligations associated with its derivative financial instruments, the funding of calls from private market funds, long-term debt, and the annual LTCAP distribution for spending.
 The University has developed a system that models the potential liquidity needs of the LTCAP under stressed market conditions.
 This helps ensure that adequate cash and other sources of liquidity are available to meet all liquidity needs over a stress-test extended period.
 The same modelling analysis ensures that the University can, if necessary, rebalance LTCAP's asset mix to match the target asset class weights of the Reference Portfolio.
+In addition, the University has a voluntary sinking fund that was established for the purpose of accumulating funds to repay the principal of the University's debentures at maturity.